NASA spots a wild, active galaxy that totally looks like a Star Wars TIE fighter

 Cue the Star Wars Imperial March.
 We've got an active galaxy that looks like it belongs in Darth Vader's fleet.
 Fortunately, it's located 500 million light-years away in the Cassiopeia constellation and we won't have to engage it in a space dogfight.

-NASA shared a new look at galaxy TXS 0128+554 on Tuesday, highlighting its resemblance to a Star Wars TIE fighter.
+NASA shared a new look at galaxy TXS 0128+554 on Tuesday, highlighting its resemblance to a TIE fighter.

 The galaxy has a supermassive black hole at its center and is blasting out twin jets of energy.
 The starfighter appearance became very apparent when the Very Long Baseline Array network took a look at radio signals emanating from the galaxy.
 Certain frequencies made it look like it should be docking at the Death Star any time now.